samasastudio/parsify-2.0/README.md

 # parsify-2.0
-Data visualization application for artists to see how Spotify analyzes their music
+Data visualization application for artists to see how Spotify analyzes their music.

+Deployed example on heroku: https://parsifyapp.herokuapp.com/ (allow 10s for server to boot up if asleep)

 ![Alt Text](https://media.giphy.com/media/ucIGMv4MhC1BJBMYVq/giphy.gif)